swqrve/ScopeEngine/README.md

 This project is mainly a framework and not a game engine so it doesn't really have many of the features that you'd expect from an engine.
 Furthermore, it is being made with a very specific style of game in mind.
 Specifically 2.5D games.
 It is meant for games like Wolfenstien 3D with a modern twist, which is why it currently doesn't have any form of model loader (Though a OBJ loader will be added soon).
 Think of games like *Delver* if you'd like to understand the intentions a bit more.

 It is in a fairly limited state.
-Currently it supports creating your own models when providing a list of vertices, basic lighting (Point lights, Spot lights, Directional Light), textures, shaders, cameras, skyboxs, particles, etc. This is still the very early state.
+Currently it supports creating your own models when providing a list of vertices, basic lighting (Point lights, Spot lights, Directional Light), textures, shaders, cameras, skyboxs, particles, collision detection, raycasting, 3D audio, etc. This is still the very early state.
 As of right now, a solid understanding of opengl is necessary to make use of the framework, though this will likely remain the case for any game of even slightly substantial portion.
 Further below is a preview of just a couple of those mentioned features.

 ## Usage